Quantum Reverse Shannon Theorem: Introduction

 In this language, to simulate (resp. cleanly simulate) a channel $\cN$ is to find standard resources $\alpha$ (made up of qubits, ebits, cbits and so on) such that $\<\cN\>\leqlo \alpha$ (resp. $\leqclo$).
 For example, the simplest form of the classical reverse Shannon theorem can be stated as $\forall_N \<N\> \leqlo C(N)[c\ra c] + \infty [cc]$, with $C(N)$ defined in \eq{mutinfo}.

 We will also introduce notation for two refinements of the problem.
-First, we (still following \cite{DHW05}) define the {\em relative resource} $\<\cN\!\!:\!\!\rho\>$ as many uses of the channel $\cN$ whose accuracy is guaranteed only on average when $n$ uses of $\cN$ are fed an input of the form $\rho^{\ot n}$.
-Most coding theorems still apply to relative resources, once we drop the maximization over input distributions.
-So for a classical channel $\<N\!:\!p\> \;\geqlo\; I(X;Y)_p [c\ra c]$ and for a quantum channel $\<\cN:\rho\> +\infty[qq] \;\geqlo\; I(R;B)_\rho[c\ra c]$, with the last term representing the quantum mutual information between the channel output $B$ and the reference system $R$ purifying the channel input, when the input was distributed according to density matrix $\rho$, as in \eq{cedef}.
+First, we (still following \cite{DHW05}) define the {\em relative resource} $\<\cN\!\!:\!\!\rho\>$ as many uses of a channel $\cN$ whose asymptotic accuracy is guaranteed or required only when $n$ uses of $\cN$ are fed an input of the form $\rho^{\ot n}$.
+This means that the error is evaluated with respect to $\Phi_\rho^{\ot n}$ rather than the worst case entangled input state: